Help & Answers

 Is there a minimum stay?

 Boarding has a minimum stay of 24 hours.
-The Residential Recall programme runs for a minimum of seven nights, so the recall work has room to land.
+The Residential Recall programme runs for a minimum of seven nights for e-collar conditioning, or twenty-one nights for the full training package, so the recall work has room to land.
 Every new dog starts with a meet and greet and a one-night assessment.

 What is the boarding environment like?

 A calm, climate-controlled family home with a 350ft secure private garden.
-Your dog stays as part of the household, with plenty of exercise, daily walks on Hampstead Heath, and proper rest.
+Your dog stays as part of the household, with plenty of exercise, daily walks at a variety of locations within the M25, and proper rest.
 I’m licensed for up to eight dogs, so numbers stay small and the attention stays high.

 What do I need to bring?